We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Consumers are becoming more tech-savvy and taking their health into their own hands — and this is a good thing.

-Home test kits, in particular, are often cheaper than in-office visits and can help uncover any health concerns on your time.
-Results can easily be sent to your healthcare professional for follow-up.
+Home test kits, in particular, are often cheaper than in-office visits and can help uncover any health concerns.
+Results can easily be sent to your healthcare professional for a follow-up appointment.

 The thyroid gland is located at the base of your neck.
 It’s part of the endocrine system and is responsible for regulating hormones throughout your body to help you sleep, give you energy, and help you stay warm.

-The main hormones it produces are tetraiodothyronine (T4) and triiodothyronine (T3), which control how your cells use energy.
+The main hormones it produces are thyroxine (T4) and triiodothyronine (T3), which control how your cells use energy.
 Your thyroid gland regulates your metabolism through the release of these hormones.

 Hypothyroidism occurs when the thyroid doesn’t make enough T4, T3, or both.
 It’s the most common thyroid condition, affecting